Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: Numerical results

 As explained in Sec.~\ref{sec:model}, it is known that the deconfined phase is characterized by an exponential decay of $\langle \mathcal{W}_{l_x,l_y} \rangle$ with the perimeter $P$ of the loop, whereas the confined phase displays a decay dictated by the area $A$ of the loop \cite{Greensite2003}.
 In particular, the magnetic ground states $\ket{\Omega_B}$ are such that $\langle \mathcal{W}_{l_x,l_y} \rangle=1$, while in the electric ground state $\ket{\Omega_E}$ Wilson loops always present vanishing expectation values.
 Recalling Eq.~\eqref{eq:wilson_gen}, the overall behavior of a Wilson loop can be approximated by $\langle \mathcal{W} \rangle \propto \nep^{-\chi A - \delta P}$.
 Indeed, if $\chi > 0$, the exponential decay with the area dominates for large loops, while if instead $\chi=0$, the decay is dictated by the perimeter law only.
 To extract the information about the $\chi$ coefficient we estimate the so-called Creutz ratio \cite{Creutz_PRL1980}:

 This ratio is indeed built to cancel the perimeter contribution to the decay of the observables and approximate the coefficient $\chi$, which is recovered for large $l$.

-Fig.~\ref{fig:wilson_g} displays the Creutz ratio in a system with $L=5$ for states obtained with $P=6$ QAOA steps applied either to the state $\ket{\Omega_E}$ (for $h < 3$) or to $\ket{\Omega_B}$ (for $h \ge 3$).
+Fig.~\ref{fig:wilson_g} displays the Creutz ratio in a system with $L=5$ and periodic boundary conditions for states obtained with $P=6$ QAOA steps applied either to the state $\ket{\Omega_E}$ (for $h < 3$) or to $\ket{\Omega_B}$ (for $h \ge 3$).
 The optimization on the $L=5$ systems was initialized with the best result obtained with the two-step protocol for $L=3$, on top of which we performed 20 local minimum searches, out of which we consider the most successful outcome.

-Despite the size limitations, the Creutz ratio $\chi(3,3)$ presents a behavior that clearly distinguishes the confined phase ($\chi>0$) and the deconfined phase ($\chi \to 0$), which appears for $h\gtrsim 3$.
+Analogously to other LGT studies on small lattices \cite{Zohar2015fermionic,Bender2020,Zohar_PRR2021}, the finite size effects in our computation are strong.
+When considering a Wilson loop of width 3, its opposite sides lay at distance 2.
+This implies that what we observe in Fig. \ref{fig:wilson_g} may provide a quantitative estimate of the behavior in thermodynamic systems only if the correlation length is sufficiently smaller than this distance, thus only sufficiently far from the phase transition.
+Despite this limitation, the Creutz ratio $\chi(3,3)$ presents a behavior that clearly distinguishes the confined phase ($\chi>0$) and the deconfined phase ($\chi \to 0$) appearing for $h\gtrsim 3$, although a quantitative identification of $h_c$ is beyond the possibilities of these small systems and loops.

+The inset of fig.~\ref{fig:wilson_g} reports the expectation value of the Wilson loop operators corresponding to the Creutz ratios shown in the main plot.
+It clearly shows a crossover between the trivial, confined state with $\langle \Wilson{\Gamma}\rangle \to 0$ and the topologically ordered, deconfined limit $\langle \Wilson{\Gamma}\rangle \to 1$.
+With the chosen scheme, i.e. starting from $\ket{\Omega_E}$ or $\ket{\Omega_B}$ depending on the target state, they perfectly match the results from exact diagonalization (not shown) as expected from the high fidelity reached, see Fig.~\ref{fig:Scalability}.
+We emphasize that the possibility of obtaining a reliable estimate of the expectation value of the Wilson loops yields further important implications: Ref. \cite{Paulson_PRX2021} shows indeed that, in a $U(1)$ LGT, even the expectation value of the single plaquette operator can be used to extract the running coupling of the model, which is a fundamental quantity related to its renormalization.